Superior Health Care, Medical Detox, and Treatment Services

-Medical detox is a critical step in recovery for many of our patients.
-Individuals with acute or active substance addictions often struggle with a deep-seated dependence: over the course of addiction, the body becomes chemically imbalanced as it learns to rely on drugs or alcohol to produce certain hormones or neurotransmitters.
-Without drugs or alcohol in its systems, the body becomes physically unstable, resulting in uncomfortable and often dangerous withdrawal symptoms.
-Detox is the process during which a patient passes through withdrawal to begin reestablishing natural brain and body function.
-Medical detox, also called medically monitored detoxification, is a program in which patients are overseen by doctors, nurses or other medical professionals as all traces of drugs or alcohol leave their body.
-This approach ensures patients are not at risk of health complications as withdrawal symptoms appear.
-At Origins, our detox program utilizes safe medications, careful nutritional planning, alternative interventions and more to keep patients’ symptoms under control, while providing round-the-clock monitoring from our expert staff to ensure safety.
+Medical detoxification is a critical step in recovery for many people seeking treatment.
+If you have an acute or active substance addiction, you likely struggle with a deep-seated dependence.
+Over the course of addiction, your body becomes chemically imbalanced as it learns to rely on drugs or alcohol to produce certain hormones or neurotransmitters.
+Without drugs or alcohol, your body becomes physically unstable, resulting in uncomfortable and often dangerous withdrawal symptoms.
+Detox is the process during which you comfortably pass through withdrawal to begin reestablishing your natural brain and body functions.